Chapter 5101:6-9 Further Appeal

 (6) Upon receipt of an appeal, the office of administrative law judges will request the entire hearing record from ODJFS.

-(b) Upon receipt of the state hearing record and the administrative appeal hearing record the office of legal services shall certify the records to the office of administrative law judges.
+(b) Upon receipt of the state hearing record and the administrative appeal hearing record, the office of legal and acquisition services shall certify the records to the office of administrative law judges.

 (c) ODJFS may also submit a brief or report to the office of administrative law judges.

-(7) Upon notification of the decision of the office of administrative law judges, the office of legal services shall immediately forward copies to the appropriate local agency and bureau of state hearings.
-The bureau of state hearings shall be responsible for assuring prompt and full implementation of the decision.
+(7) Upon notification of the decision of the office of administrative law judges, the office of legal and acquisition services shall immediately forward copies to the appropriate local agency and state hearings.
+State hearings shall be responsible for assuring prompt and full implementation of the decision.

 Promulgated Under: 119.03